Bayston Hill: Geography

-Demography

-According to the 2001 census, there were 2,103 households containing a population of 5,247, which makes Bayston Hill the most populated village in Shropshire and larger than many of its market towns (such as Church Stretton or Much Wenlock).
-In 2011, census data showed the number of dwellings increased to 2,172 while the population fell to 5,079.
-A total of 1,236 residents (24.3%) are aged 65 or over.
-The majority of residents identify as only English.

-Of the 2,146 recorded households in 2001, only 630 had dependent children.
-Half of the 1,905 owner-occupiers own their own homes outright, with the remainder still having mortgages.
-Of the 2,919 residents in gainful employment, 264 work exclusively from home, and of those who travel to places of work, 77 cycle, 132 walk, 170 take the bus, and vast majority of 1,966 travel by motor vehicle.

-A 2003 housing survey identified that 96 percent of village homes were owner occupied, compared to a borough and national average of only 74 percent.
-There is a current under-provision of social and housing association properties, particularly in the one-bed and two-bed market for new family starter and retirement housing.
-It is felt that building of new housing has to be balanced against a general desire amongst residents to keep the village at close to its current size, and prevent further overspill towards Shrewsbury.

 Facilities

 The village facilities include a Women's Institute, the Mary Webb Library which is open all day on Tuesdays, Thursdays and Fridays and Saturday mornings, and a large doctors' surgery The Beeches Medical Practice.
 The village hall, known as Bayston Hill Memorial Hall, was built as a war memorial to local men who died serving in World War I, who are listed on a Roll of Honour inside the building, and also honours those who died in World War II, whose names are listed on plaques either side of the main entrance.

 There are two built churches in the village.
-Christ Church, near Oakland School on Glebe Road, is an evangelical Anglican parish and fellowship church.
+Christ Church, on Glebe Road, is an evangelical Anglican parish and fellowship church.
 Bayston Hill Methodist Church is on Lansdowne Road.
 In 2000 another church affiliated to the Kingdom Faith Church movement, The Storehouse, was started which meets in the Memorial Hall.

 Within the village are three public houses, The Three Fishes, the Compasses Inn and The Beeches.
 The Beeches is the only one in the newer part of Bayston Hill; the other two are on the older side of the village on the A49.
 Another pub on this road, The Fox, was demolished in August 2012 and replaced with housing.